+Notes:

+a.
+Daily consumption for all media except for the national TV stations indicator which reveals the nation-state provenance of the most watched televisions.
+“France” Television also includes French broadcasters diffused from Belgium.

+b.
+52% of people declaring that arts and culture is very important for them read the Luxembourg paid-for press on a daily basis and 23% of them mainly watch Luxembourg and Germany TV channels. * Statistical test: X² - p < 0.05.
+Source: Cultural Practices Survey 2009 (Ministry of Culture).

+The same positive link is revealed when we focus attention on the specific genre of media content that is used by people, from cultural magazines to cultural information available online.
 However, there is not on the one hand a highbrow elite who consider culture as very important and are immensely attracted for instance by cultural magazines and classical music radio listening, and on the other hand, a popular group denying the importance of arts and culture in their life and tremendously passionate about TV variety shows and rock and pop music on the radio.
-For instance, more than two thirds of people mentioning arts and culture as an important part of their life listen to rock and pop music on the radio, whereas just above a third of them watch cultural TV programmes (see Table 5).
-This indirectly reveals a double evolution of cultural practices, and more precisely the increasing artistic legitimacy of past leisure entertainment such as rock and pop music listening, and the parallel depreciation of past cultural forms associated with highbrow artistic taste (Baumann, 2007) such as watching cultural TV programmes.
+For instance, more than two thirds of people mentioning arts and culture as an important part of their life listen to rock and pop music on the radio, whereas just above a third of them watch cultural TV programs (see Table 5).

 Table 5.
 The Importance of Arts and Culture in the Life of Media Users.
-A Focus on Specific Media Programmes (%)
+A Focus on Specific Media Programs (%).